JetBrains/amper/docs/Documentation.md

 ## Module file anatomy

 A `module.yaml` file has several main sections: `product:`, `dependencies:` and `settings:`.
-A module could produce a single product, such as a reusable library or an application.
-Read more on the [supported product types](#product-types)
+A module can produce a single product, such as a reusable library or an application.
+Read more on the [supported product types](#product-types).

 Here is an example of a JVM console application with a single dependency and a specified Kotlin language version:
 ```yaml